Anxious Feelings: How To Navigate Anxiety At The Beginning Of A Relationship

 New relationship anxiety comes from insecurity about the relationship, yourself, the past, or the future.
 It can also stem from your attachment style.
 Making plans for the future might be hard for you.
 Trusting your partner might take a lot of work for you.
 Knowing this, you might constantly need to apologize for your fear.
 You may need to be continuously reminded that you are loved.
 It’s hard to stop asking for reassurance once you’ve started getting it, but you mustn’t rely on your partner for reassurance every time you feel anxious.
 That’s why it’s essential to have places where you are independent.
 You can reassure yourself when things get hard.
 Asking your partner for reassurance constantly can hurt the relationship.
 Constant reassurance starts to get old, and your anxiety could come off the wrong way to someone who doesn’t understand what you’re going through.
 Your partner may begin to feel insecure or even used.
 Drawing from within for your strength will help eliminate that.

-Stop comparing yourself or your partner to the past
+Stop comparing yourself or your partner to your past experiences

 If your relationship anxiety stems from experience, it will be easy to compare yourself and your partner to what happened in the past.
 Sometimes, your bad experience can lead to your fear of dating, which is unfair to your partner and yourself.
 Your partner is a unique person with their own set of good and bad traits.
 Getting to know them will help you to see that this relationship isn’t like the last one.
 Trust might be hard for you, but give yourself some time to let it build.
 You don’t have to trust right away, but you can eventually believe that trust will come.